vkrishnam/SteeringAngle_BehaviorCloning_P3/README.md

 Once the model was able to run successfully on both the tracks the network pruning activity is taken up becuase the model was heavy with around 300M parameters.
 The numbers of paramters involved in the whole network is anlayzed by plotting the network using Keras utility functions.
 And finally the following model architecture is arrived with take around 145K parameters without affecting the accuracy or the simulator run.

-Here is a visualization of the architecture
+Here is a details of the architecture

+Model details:
 ![alt text][image8]

 ####3.
 Creation of the Training Set & Training Process